craflin/umdoc/Doc/manual.md

 The default behavior of *umdoc* is to look in the working directory for a `umdoc.xml` file.
 This file is converted into a *LaTeX* and into a *PDF* in the same directory.
-Alternatively, input, output files and output file format can be explicitly specified using the optional `<input-file>` and `-o <output-file>` arguments.
+Alternatively, input, output files and an output file format can be explicitly specified using the optional `<input-file>` and `-o <output-file>` arguments.

 ##### Options